bjungs/mds-edc/README.md

 The deployment architecture consists of the following components:

-1. Traefik: Acts as a reverse proxy and handles SSL/TLS termination.
-It routes incoming requests to the appropriate services and manages Let's Encrypt certificates for HTTPS.
+1. Nginx: Acts as a reverse proxy and handles SSL/TLS termination.
+It routes incoming requests to the appropriate services.

+2. Certbot: Manages SSL/TLS certificates using Let's Encrypt for HTTPS.

-2. MDS EDC: The core component of the MDS (Mobility Data Space) Connector.
+3. MDS EDC: The core component of the MDS (Mobility Data Space) Connector.
 It handles data exchange, policy enforcement, and integration with other participants in the dataspace.

-3. PostgreSQL: Provides persistent storage for the EDC, storing configuration data, policies, and other necessary information.
+4. PostgreSQL: Provides persistent storage for the EDC, storing configuration data, policies, and other necessary information.

-4. Vault: HashiCorp Vault is used for secure secret management.
+5. Vault: HashiCorp Vault is used for secure secret management.
 It stores sensitive information such as API keys, certificates, and passwords, which are then injected into the EDC service.

-5. Vault-init: A helper service that initializes and configures the Vault with necessary secrets during deployment.
+6. Vault-init: A helper service that initializes and configures the Vault with necessary secrets during deployment.

-This architecture ensures a secure, scalable, and maintainable deployment of the MDS Connector.
-Traefik handles incoming traffic and SSL, the EDC processes data requests and enforces policies, PostgreSQL provides persistent storage, and Vault manages secrets securely.

 ### Configuration